- About us

-You must be outside Australia when you apply and also when the Partner (Provisional) visa (subclass 309) is granted.
-You can be in or outside Australia when Partner visa (subclass 100) is granted.
+You must be outside Australia when you apply for and also when granted a Partner (Provisional) or Prospective Marriage visa.
+You can be in or outside Australia when a Partner (Migrant) visa is granted.

 Detailed information about Partner and Prospective Marriage visas is available from the website of the Department of Immigration and Border Protection (DIBP): www.immi.gov.au